Special Needs Trusts Lawyers

 If you have a loved one with special needs, you have to plan your estate carefully since leaving money or property directly to that person could jeopardize his or her government benefits, such as Supplemental Security Income (SSI), Social Security Disability (SSD) or Medicaid.
 The way around this problem is creating a special needs trust for the person you love who is medically or psychiatrically disabled.
 It is very important to have such a trust created with the help of a skilled estate planning attorney.
-Dunlap Bennett & Ludwig, a highly regarded law firm with offices throughout the country and around the world, can provide you with just such an attorney.
+Dunlap Bennett & Ludwig, a highly regarded law firm with offices throughout the country and around the world, can provide you with just such a special needs trust lawyer.

-The Procedure of Creating a Special Needs Trust
+The Procedure for Creating a Special Needs Trust

 A special needs trust must be irrevocable in order to be effective.
 Also, the trust ends either at the time of the beneficiary’s death or when the trust funds have been exhausted.
 Obviously, when setting up your special needs trust, you should have complete faith that your trustee is reliable and will act with the proper mix of generosity and discretion.